- Areas of Speciality

 Dr. Mize’s work on medievalism focuses on the epic poem Beowulf, thus connecting to his scholarship on Old English.
-He is the author of the Beowulf’s Afterlives Bibliographic Database and editor (with Dr. Bruce Gilchrist) of the book Beowulf as Children’s Literature (University of Toronto Press, summer 2021).
+He is the author of the Beowulf’s Afterlives Bibliographic Database and editor (with Dr. Bruce Gilchrist) of the book Beowulf as Children’s Literature (University of Toronto Press, 2021).
 He is now editing another book on modern re-uses of Beowulf in collaboration with Dr. David Johnson.

 Honors and Awards

 - Arts and Humanities Fellowship from the Office of the Vice President for Research, 2020-23